 • Students need to arrange for an internship site for DHYG 304 during the semester prior to taking the course.
 Students will be responsible for video taping their final project presentation.
 The BSDH Online Program Coordinator and DHYG 304 course instructor can provide additional information.

 All students are required to participate in an Online Orientation prior to beginning the program.
-During the Orientation students are given instructions on how to navigate the Blackboard course management system, strategies for being a successful online student, and access to other University resources, including the Wahlstrom Library's electronic databases.
+During the Orientation students are given instructions on how to navigate the Canvas course management system, strategies for being a successful online student, and access to other University resources, including the Wahlstrom Library's electronic databases.
 Successful completion of the Orientation is required of all new students in the online program.